juskevic/portfolio-website/temp.md

 - header element was re-arranged using FlexBox
 - styles.css has been re-structured
 - index.html has been re-structured
+- projects.html/css has been redesigned
+- blog.html/css has been redesigned
 - "Cosmopolitan" project removed from "projects"
 - Removed CSS bloat